gspanglett/McGillBibliographyStylesheet/README.md

  - cases,
  - legislation,
- -legal journals,
+ - legal journals,
- - online documents and downloads
  - social media posts,
  - patents
  - trademarks
  - copyright.

- Other source types - books (plus collections of essays), websites, and electronic, online resources - have also been made fully McGill-compliant.
+ Other source types updated to by McGill-compliant - books (plus collections of essays), websites, and electronic, online resources - have also been made fully McGill-compliant.
 The popup form in MS Word to enter sources has also been modified to match McGill style headings and descriptions.

 It will auto-generate bibliographies (ordered based on McGill Guide) and Tables of Authorities (by category).
 It also stores citation sources in a master file, for easy re-use in other documents.